Last updated: January 15, 2025

 Closing thoughts: HELOC vs mortgage

-There are plenty of key differences between HELOCs and mortgages, and each option has its own set of pros and cons that you'll need to consider before taking out a loan.
+There are plenty of key differences between HELOCs and mortgages, and each option has its own set of pros and cons that you'll want to consider.

 If neither of these options seems right for you, there are alternatives worth exploring, like home equity loans, cash out refinances, and personal loans.
 All of these have their own unique features that might be a better fit for your needs.